pereznetworks/A-Course-Rating-API/README.md

           these are run by index.js when the express server starts

+          basically...

             on each of the user, course, review documents/collections

             if no results returned from a find({})

             then an insertMany is performed

     5: then with routes set